04 December 2024

 Big German card by Ross Verlag.
 Photo: Metro-Goldwyn-Mayer (MGM).

-American actress Joan Crawford (1905-1977) became nationally-known as a flapper by the end of the 1920s.
-In the 1930s, her fame rivaled, and later outlasted, MGM colleagues Norma Shearer and Greta Garbo.
-Crawford often played hardworking young women who find romance and success.
+American actress Joan Crawford (1905-1977) became nationally known as a flapper by the end of the 1920s.
+In the 1930s, her fame rivalled, and later outlasted, MGM colleagues Norma Shearer and Greta Garbo.
+Crawford often played hardworking young women who found romance and success.
 These 'rags-to-riches' stories were well received by Depression-era audiences and were popular with women.
-Crawford became one of Hollywood's most prominent movie stars and one of the highest-paid women in the United States, but her films began losing money and by the end of the 1930s she was labeled 'Box Office Poison'.
+Crawford became one of Hollywood's most prominent movie stars and one of the highest-paid women in the United States, but her films began losing money and by the end of the 1930s she was labelled 'Box Office Poison'.
 But her career gradually improved in the early 1940s, and she made a major comeback in 1945 by starring in Mildred Pierce, for which she won the Academy Award for Best Actress.

 Lona Andre